andrealommen/PHY104/project.md

 2) listen to your class mates present their work and ask them questions (10 minutes of questions allotted for each project).

 (In case you're doing the math - you'll be in groups of 9 discussing each other's projects.
-It'll take you all 3 days to hear all 9 projects.)
+It'll take both days hear all 9 projects.)

 You have an assignment to do while your classmates are presenting:
 [Template for Q and A](https://docs.google.com/document/d/13B8gXVWKjKFlbleTWplkWegASVQh81IayDm8HNuUzMk/edit?usp=sharing)